 Don’t miss Dante’s stone

-A few kilometers from Abbadia San Salvatore, after leaving the ruins of the mine, you will see a completely natural reproduction of the profile of the famous poet.
+A few kilometres from Abbadia San Salvatore, after leaving the ruins of the mine, you will see a completely natural reproduction of the profile of the famous poet.
 A giant stone overlooking the road, which looks out from the trees.
 An extraordinary resemblance that for many years has named this rock, the stone of Dante.

 In the gallery you can find the enlarged photo and on the map the road to reach it.